 So, thanks to certain organizations who shall not be named, I have a visceral reaction to puzzle pieces.
-I hate everything that that’re supposed to represent, and even more, I hate that they’re everywhere.
-On t-shirts and buttons and bumper stickers, placed there by people who think that by having a “I love me _______ with autism!” magnet that they’re somehow helping.
+I hate everything that they’re supposed to represent, and even more, I hate that they’re everywhere.
+On t-shirts and buttons and bumper stickers, placed there by people who think that by having an “I love my _______ with autism!” magnet that they’re somehow helping.
 Some of them are.
 Most of them aren’t.

 Here are a few explanations of what people think the puzzle piece represents:

 - “(To) show that autism caused suffering and that children with the disorder would not “fit in” to society.”